renmuell/rm_atmo/README.md

   * notes: 11-notes from g-major-scale start form G4
 * a background song can be looped
 * background-animation: circle outlines appear and hide in random places and sizes.
 They blink and fill in random speeds.
-* with the use of the cEngine-Framework the framerate is locked at 10FPS for performance reason.
-Also the canvas is run on a lower resolution and scaled up.
+* with the use of the cEngine-Framework, the framerate is locked at 10FPS for performance reason.
+Also, the canvas is run at a lower resolution and scaled up.
 The canvas will fill any given root element from edges to edges.
 See more about these features here: [https://github.com/renmuell/cEngine](https://github.com/renmuell/cEngine)

 ## Getting started

-Choose and copy one build scipt from /dist/ folder:
+Choose and copy one build script from /dist/ folder:

 * rm_atmo.js
 * rm_atmo.min.js

-Include in your website:
+Include on your website:

 ```html
 <script src=".../dist/rm_atmo.min.js"></script>